awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 | Credit Balance |  72 credits \(0 launch credits, 72 earned credits\)  |

 **Conclusion**
 An instance constantly earns credits, but cannot accrue more earned credits if the credit balance limit has been reached\.
 After the limit is reached, newly earned credits are discarded\.
-The credit balance limit is determined by the number of credits an instance can earn in 24 hours\.
-For more information about credit balance limits, see the [T2 and T3 credit table](t2-credits-baseline-concepts.md#t-instance-credit-table)\.
+The credit balance limit is determined by the number of credits that an instance can earn in 24 hours\.
+For more information about credit balance limits, see the [T3 and T2 credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.